DIY Running New Electrical Cable

 –Check local regulations for restrictions and permit requirements before beginning electrical work–

 This page offers some options for locating an electrical source for a new wall receptacle or a light fixture, and running the new cable required.
-To make this job easier it's best to have a second person at one end or the other of a new run to sight the end of the fish tape and help guide cable.
-Also be sure to always turn off the effected circuits before working on household electricity.
+To make this job easier, it's best to have a second person at one end or the other of a new run, to sight the end of the fish tape and help guide cable.
+Also be sure to always turn off the affected circuits before working on household electricity.